xuchengpeng/elpa-mirror/gnu/consult-readme.txt

     • F Project files
     • R Project roots
     • Custom [other sources] configured in `consult-buffer-sources'.
+    By default, buffers from all frames are taken into account.
+The buffers which are taken into account, can be customized by the variable `consult-buffer-list-function'.
+Other buffers are available
+    by pressing `o SPC'.
   • `consult-buffer-other-window', `consult-buffer-other-frame',
     `consult-buffer-other-tab': Variants of `consult-buffer'.
   • `consult-project-buffer': Variant of `consult-buffer' restricted to